Chapter 1 : An Almost Fiancé & an Old Letter

-Term Begins September 1st.
-That was in about 2 weeks time.
-And I don't know why, at that moment, I made a decision.
-And I certainly don’t know how.
-But when I put down that letter about an hour later, it was to pull out my suitcase and pack my bags.
+Part of it was David, part of it modeling, but honestly, something happened in me I still can’t explain.
+I made a decision.
+I don’t know how.
+But when I put that letter down about an hour later, it was to pull out my suitcase and pack my bags.

 Maybe I could move in with her.
 Forget modeling, start anew.
 Change my name?
 Throw away my phone?

 At Heathrow, I instinctively started toward the ticket booth to get a flight home and put an end to the short-lived adventure then-and-there.
 Halfway over, however, I realized that I needed to sleep.
-I ended up at a cheap B&B and slept for 14 hours.
+I ended up at a cheap B&B and passed out for 14 hours.

 An odd woman greeted me at the front desk.
 It was intimidating.
 She didn't even have on a nametag, so I just approached and flung my crumpled map down.

 "Excuse me," I said bravely.
 "Would you, uh, show me where I could, like, maybe find a sort of interesting store, or something?"

-Thanking her, I took my map, glancing once again to admire her glowing, blue eyes.
+Thanking her, I took my map, glancing over one last time to admire her glowing, blue eyes.
 Was she a model?
 Had I seen her before?

-Indeed, the instructions led me to a particularly suspicious portion of town.
-And instead of an off-the-wall pawn shop, there was the oddest pub called "The Leaky Cauldron."
 By the fumes drifting out of the door, I would've bet there was a great deal of some sort of drug being smoked in there.
-Was this really what she'd starred?
-It didn't make any sense.
-I cautiously wandered over to the door when, quite unexpectedly, a tall, hairy man burst out, clearly drunk.
+Was this a hookah den?
+It really didn't make any sense.
+She’d said there’d be scones!

 "You'd be a muggle, eh," he drawled, "tryin' to peek in at us wizarding folk, well-"